patel-nisarg/Structure_from_motion/README.md

     - If view is in a completed view's tracked points (meaning their 2D point correspondences have been generated), then remove outliers between point correspondences
     - Triangulate points between view and completed views
     - Store 3D points in View object as well as World Points Set object
+  - completed_views is a list containing pointers to View objects that have been reconstructed
   - Once 3D points are appended to their respective source views and the world point set, bundle adjustment is applied.

 baseline.py